drago-ex/authorization/readme.md

 use Drago\Authorization\Authorization
 ```

-## Use trait in admin presenter for settings access control
+## Use trait in presenter for settings access control

 ```php
 use Drago\Authorization\Control\AuthorizationControl